Photo credit: TOTORORO.RORO | Flickr

 Top Films Shot in Vancouver

 A lot of people express surprise about Vancouver as a filming destination, and they're even more surprised when we rattle off some of the blockbusters touting Vancouver credentials.
-Here are five that we like:
+Here are six that we like:

 50 Shades of Grey (2014)